GENERAL ASTRONOMY ARTICLES

-These purchased designated “sold” stars are often named after the individual who bought it – and the brighter the star, the higher the price.
-These rotten capitalistic tricksters just play on the vanity of human emotions, mostly regarding some kind of immortality.
+Over the years, when educating others on astronomy, I have had approaches several dozen times asking to find stars that have been bought by quite educated yet gullible individuals.
+Now when commercially purchasing some designated ‘sold’ stars they often simply named after the individual who bought it.
+Upon purchase the buyer finds that the brighter the star, the higher the price.
+So why is this practice so widespread?
+Well, these rotten capitalistic tricksters just are playing on the vanity of human emotions, mostly regarding some kind of immortality.
 Presumably, the targeted victim believes, either their own name or designated loved one will be forever eternally emblazed in the sky well after they are dead and buried!

-You would like to speak out, or feel it would seem far too insensitive even though you know it was wrong and deceptively made by these charlatan the first place?
+You would like to speak out, but knowing if you did, you would be then judged far too insensitive, even though you know it was absolutely wrong and deceptively made by these charlatans in the first place?

 In recent times, however, the growing trend is that even the supposed scientific astronomical institutions have instead joined in with these now common practices, just for some cash on the side!.
 I.e. Following the saying; “If you can’t beat ’em join them!”